 AZERBAIJAN / Detained February 6, 2013

-UPDATE: Ilgar lost his petition to acquit with Court of Appeals in April 2016 and was stripped of his right to be elected in MP in May 2016.
+UPDATE: Mammadov currently suffers from an orthopedic joint disease, a condition that has dramatically worsened due to poor conditions in prison.
+The prison administration has both refused to grant him an examination from a foreign specialist and to give him an orthopedic bed that could relieve him of the pain.
+Ilgar lost his petition to acquit with Court of Appeals in April 2016 and was stripped of his right to be elected in MP in May 2016.

 On February 1, 2017, 76 human rights organizations spoke out against Azerbaijan’s state-sponsored harassment when they issued a public letter to leaders of the European Council, European Commission and the European Union (EU), urging them all to insist on “lasting human rights reforms.”
 The letter came shortly before President Aliyev met to negotiate partnerships agreement with the EU and Azerbaijan.
 Among the most vocal commentators on the Azerbaijani government’s partnerships with other countries is Ilgar Mammadov, political prisoner and leader of the opposition party Republicans Alternative Movement (RAM).
 On January 20, 2017, Mammadov voiced his opposition to government corruption in Azerbaijan from prison in his public letter published on, and called upon the international community to speak out against the partnerships Azerbaijan attempts to foster with institutions like the EU.
 Read his powerful letter here.